 A second auxiliary power point is located on the rear side of the center console.
 The power point is accessible from the rear seats.

-The rear auxiliary power point is located on the right rear quarter panel.
-The power point is accessible from the liftgate or the third row seat.
+A third auxiliary power point is located on the right rear quarter panel.
+The power point is accessible from the liftgate.